-Buy it: The Kindest Red: A Story of Hijab and Friendship at Amazon
+Buy it: The Kindest Red: A Story of Hijab and Friendship on Amazon

-Buy it: Walter Had a Best Friend at Amazon
+Buy it: Walter Had a Best Friend on Amazon

 Best friends Dandan and Yueyue meet one last time for their favorite activity—making paper snowflakes—before she moves to America.
 Will she ever find a friend in her new country like she did at home?
 Important insights about the challenges of being an immigrant are woven into a sweet and relatable story about making new friends while holding on to old ones.

-Buy it: Friends Are Friends, Forever at Amazon
+Buy it: Friends Are Friends, Forever on Amazon

 Marjorie loves baking, knitting, and gardening so she goes undercover to find friends with similar interests at the local senior center.
 This heartwarming and upbeat book shows that friendship can come in many forms and highlights the importance of being true to yourself.